kids-first/kf-jointgenotyping-workflow/README.md

 Using existing gVCFs, likely from GATK Haplotype Caller, we follow this workflow: [Germline short variant discovery (SNPs + Indels)](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145), to create family joint calling and joint trios (typically mother-father-child) variant calls.
 Peddy is run to raise any potential issues in family relation definitions and sex assignment.

-If you would like to run this workflow using the cavatica public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
+If you would like to run this workflow using the CAVATICA public app, a basic primer on running public apps can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-Cavatica-af5ebb78c38a4f3190e32e67b4ce12bb).
 Alternatively, if you'd like to run it locally using `cwltool`, a basic primer on that can be found [here](https://www.notion.so/d3b/Starting-From-Scratch-Running-CWLtool-b8dbbde2dc7742e4aff290b0a878344d) and combined with app-specific info from the readme below.
-This workflow is the current production workflow, equivalent to this [Cavatica public app](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-jointgenotyping-refinement-workflow).
+This workflow is the current production workflow, equivalent to this [CAVATICA public app](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-jointgenotyping-refinement-workflow).

 ![data service logo](https://github.com/d3b-center/d3b-research-workflows/raw/master/doc/kfdrc-logo-sm.png)